cyphar/cyphar.com/doc/published/linux-user-macbook-experience.md

 I can't stand it any more.
 Get me the fuck out of here.

 I'm currently writing this blog post inside `vim` on my Mac.
-And I'll admit that the font rendering is nicer than my minimalist Linux setups.
+And I'll admit that the font rendering is nicer than my minimalist GNU/Linux setups.
 But that's not a selling point to me.
 I don't give a shit how far you can zoom in without seeing pixels.
 I care about feeling the power of a modern operating system and being able to build any software I want.
 I cannot do either with OS X.